 Jagatheesh is a Mechanical Engineer and interested in writing on science and technology in our life.

-The idea of fast travel is centuries old.
-In 1799, George Medhurst of London patented the idea of transportation in pneumatic tubes.
-In the 19th century, the atmospheric railway, which is similar to the hyperloop, was used in various places.
+Rapid transportation is always a fascinating dream for humans.
+In 1799, George Medhurst, a Mechanical Engineer from London, patented the idea of transportation in pneumatic tubes.
+Within a century later, the atmospheric railway, which is similar to the Hyperloop, was opened in many places.

 The development of high-speed transportation was impeded by air resistance and friction.
 Elon Musk proposed to remove the air from the tunnel using an electrically driven inlet fan and an axial compressor.
-To reduce friction, he proposed the capsules to float above the surface, similar to the pucks floats above the table on the air hockey table.
-The pod generates an air cushion between the pod and the surface of the tube.
+He proposed that the capsules float above the surface, similar to the pucks float above the table in an air hockey table.
+It will remove the second barrier, friction.

-Hyperloop system uses electric energy for propulsion.
-The pods will be initially getting their velocity from an external linear electric motor.
-A round induction motor is used to accelerate the pod to high subsonic velocity.
-Elon Musk proposed to use electricity from the solar panels mounted on the top of the tube.
+The Hyperloop system uses electrical energy for propulsion.
+The pods will get their energy from external linear induction motors.
+To meet the energy demands, Elon Musk proposed to mount solar panels on the top of the Hyperloop tunnel.

 Maglev is a system in which the vehicle runs levitated from the guideway (corresponding to the rail tracks of conventional railways) by using electromagnetic forces between superconducting magnets onboard the vehicle and coils on the ground.